monideep2255/COVID-19-Data-Analysis-of-British-Columbia/README.md

 ### Final Updates (December 15, 2020):
 - fixed the issue in main.py for the filter function
 - reviewed my defensive coding
-- focus now on powepoint
+- focus now on powepoint: Done powerpoint
 - code freeze: done for the year 2020

 ### Experience:
-- I have not been able to achieve what I want to but it is a start, a foot in the right direction
+- I have not been able to achieve what I wanted to but it is a start, a foot in the right direction
 #### Always remember, it is worth doing things badly at first than not doing it at all since "the fool is the precursor to the master.

 ## Winter Break and 2021 Plans